-• frequency: often, sometimes, always

-I sometimes walked home at lunchtime.

-I often brought my lunch to school.

-• a definite point in time: last week, when I was a child, yesterday, six weeks ago

-We saw a good film last week.
+- frequency: often, sometimes, always I sometimes walked home at lunchtime.
+I often brought my lunch to school. - a definite point in time: last week, when I was a child, yesterday, six weeks ago We saw a good film last week.
 Yesterday, I arrived in Geneva.

-She finished her work atseven o'clock

-I went to the theatre last night

-• an indefinite point in time: the other day, ages ago, a long time ago

-People lived in caves a long time ago.
+She finished her work atseven o'clock I went to the theatre last night - an indefinite point in time: the other day, ages ago, a long time ago People lived in caves a long time ago.
+She played the piece where she was a child

 She played the piano when she was a child.
+Note: the word ago is a useful way of expressing the distance into the